-For example, we pulled the most salient stats for marketers from our Millennial Playbook and made an infographic that earned nearly 5,000 views and drove traffic back to the main asset:
+For example, we pulled the most salient stats for marketers from our Secret Sauce: How LinkedIn uses LinkedIn for marketing eBook and made an infographic that earned over 5,000 views and drove traffic back to the main asset:

 Webinars give marketers a chance to capture leads while also providing the kind of useful instruction that builds relationships with potential customers.
 It does take a little tech savvy to host a webinar, depending on the software you use to run it.
-But it’s worth the effort; you can expand on your big rock content and interact with potential customers live.
+(We use on24.)
+But it’s worth the effort; you can expand on your big rock content and interact with potential customers live and on video.

 Plus, if you record the webinar while it’s running, you create a new video asset: